Soluble Salts in Compost and Their Effects on Soil

 Before the peer-review paper is available, here is a shorter version you can read on this subject.

 While organic diversion has increased, market demand for compost has not kept pace; Many compost facilities have growing stockpiles.
 One reason for this is that it has been difficult to educate the market on the economic benefits of applying compost.
-The CREF will research current literature and studies documenting ROI and then create individual reports that will provide instructions and explain the ROI for very specific compost applications.
-Learn more about this project HERE
+The CREF has researched current literature and studies documenting ROI and created individual reports that provide instructions and explain the ROI for very specific compost applications.
+Learn more about this project and download the free datasheets HERE

 Compostable Plastics Literature Review

 Recently, the US Composting Council worked with Nora Goldstein and Craig Coke, with BioCycle Associates, to create the Compostable Products Primer exploring the evolving role of compostable products the marketplace over the past 30 years.
 It looks at the relationship industrial composting facilities have with the compostable products market and the acceptance of these products at compost facilities.
 Through the research done for this primer, a compostable plastics literature review was conducted, which CREF is making available.
 Learn more about the literature review HERE.